The-going/evlproject/content/core/commands.md

-The **trace** command provides a simple front-end for controlling the function tracer which is part of the [FTRACE kernel framework](https://www.kernel.org/doc/Documentation/trace/ftrace.txt), in a way which is EVL-aware.
+The **trace** command provides a simple front-end for controlling the function tracer which is part of the [FTRACE kernel framework](https://www.kernel.org/doc/Documentation/trace/ftrace.txt), in a way which is Dovetail-aware.

+{{% notice info %}}
+For the reason above, there is no Dovetail (or EVL-specific) tracer.
+Latency can be traced using the regular _function_ tracer, which reports additional information about the current execution stage and interrupt state.
+{{% /notice %}}

 In order to use this tracer, make sure to enable the following features in your [kernel build]({{< relref